Towson008/DogBreedApi/README.md

 # DogBreedApi

-#This is a web page application that display dog breeds calling from "DOG CEO" server
+#This is a web page application that display dog breeds fetching from "DOG CEO" server